 That means cutting back on highly-processed, high-fat foods, and boosting your intake of green and starchy veggies (like kale and sweet potatoes), fruits (like strawberries and blueberries), whole grains (like quinoa and barley), and legumes (like chickpeas and lentils).

-And to build that muscle, you’ll need to up your protein intake and strength train regularly, says Lyon.
+To build that muscle, you’ll need to up your protein intake and strength train regularly, says Lyon.
 (This part is especially important if you’re over 35, when building muscle becomes more difficult.)
 Try to eat at least 90 grams of protein—which your body breaks down into amino acids to repair muscle tissue—per day, split evenly across breakfast, lunch, and dinner, she says.
 Look for lean sources like chicken, fish, turkey, beans, and Greek yogurt, suggests Atlanta-based dietitian Kristen Smith, R.D.

 In addition, incorporate 20 minutes of strength training into your routine two or three times a week, says Holland.
 Start with one to three sets of 10 to 15 reps of basic bodyweight moves like squats, pushups, planks, and lunges.
 As you build strength, increase the number of sets you perform and add some weighted movements—like chest presses and bent-over rows— into the mix.
 Make sure to use weight that is challenging for the last few reps, but doesn’t throw off your form, Holland says.